briangig/CloudflareNable/README.md

    * Save and close the Access Policy

+#### Access Groups

-For both versions, if you would like to allow specific external email addresses to be able to login sing One-Time PINs:
+For both versions of Nable, if you would like to allow specific external email addresses to be able to login sing One-Time PINs:

 * Create an Access Group called "Client Access - Nable" or similar
 * Include: Emails